rbisdorff/Digraph3/docSphinx/tutorial.rst

 Graph 'dual_randIntervalIntersections' is triangulated.
 => Graph 'randIntervalIntersections' is a split graph.
 >>> g.isPermutationGraph(Comments=True)
-Graph 'randIntervalIntersections' is transitively Orfientable.
+Graph 'randIntervalIntersections' is transitively orientable.
 Graph 'dual_randIntervalIntersections' is transitively orientable.
 => Graph 'randIntervalIntersections' is a permutation graph.
 >>> print(g.computePermutation())